 You’re ready to zoom around the race track with your RC car.
 You turn the throttle.
 But, the car doesn’t move.
 You don’t have to worry just because the car won’t respond to the throttle.

-So why is your RC car not responding to throttle?
+So, how to fix RC car not responding to Throttle?

 That’s a very brief explanation of what could be wrong and how to fix it.
 We will be delving into the nitty-gritty of each probable issue.

 So without further ado, let’s get started.

 Why Is My RC Car Not Responding to Throttle?

 Over the last 8+ of my obsession with RC has thrown me against quite a good number of struggles.

 Back when I started toying around with RC cars, dealing with their issues used to be a huge pain up my neck.
 But now, after almost 10 years of dueling in the niche, I find myself welcoming such instances as challenges.
 How time changes people!

 Okay, we are talking about unresponsive RC throttle today.